 How and when did you begin in modeling?

-When I was 12 years old, I was scouted and signed by Donna Baldwin Agency in Denver.
+When I was twelve-years-old I was scouted and signed by Donna Baldwin Agency in Denver.
 I started attending local castings where I was categorized as a “tween”— it was an awkward period, and I was never right for the job.
 But each casting I went into, I was a little more sure of myself and polished.

 Eventually, I started shooting with local photographers and walking in local shows.
 Working with Denver-area creatives taught me to trust their visions and ideas.

 I developed a love for the art we created together and fell in love with the collaboration.
 At fourteen, I was signed with my agencies in Los Angeles and New York City and began traveling every summer to work.
 In retrospect, having this opportunity at a young age taught me so many skills -- from how to conduct professional interactions to being flexible and adaptable in any situation.

 What are the biggest lessons you have learned throughout your modeling career?

 I’m sure for most of my family, friends, and peers it looked seamless… but for me, it was hard work… sometimes rewarding, sometimes soul-crushing.
 I've learned that expressing gratitude to the people I've worked with makes them feel really good and makes me feel great.
 I always made it a point to send thank you notes.

 Over the years, the entire process has become a rewarding ritual.
 Also, my mom used to say after a shoot or a show, "If that's your last job, wasn't it phenomenal to have that experience?"
 It's really made me appreciate everyone and everything I've done through modeling.

 What prompted you to attend the University of Colorado at Boulder?